NxPKG/khulnasoft-docs/content/cloudflare-one/applications/bookmarks.md

 # Add bookmarks

-With Cloudflare Zero Trust, you can show applications on the [App Launcher](/cloudflare-one/applications/app-launcher/) even if those applications are not secured behind Access.
+With Khulnasoft Zero Trust, you can show applications on the [App Launcher](/cloudflare-one/applications/app-launcher/) even if those applications are not secured behind Access.
 This way, users can access all the applications they need to work, all in one place — regardless of whether those applications are protected by Access.

 Links to applications not protected by Access can be added as bookmarks.
 To add a bookmark:

-1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Access** > **Applications**.
+1. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Access** > **Applications**.

 2. Select **Add an application** > **Bookmark**.